Choosing Your Intermodal Carrier: What to Look for & 28 Questions To Ask

 This post was last updated on March 6th, 2022

 Choosing an intermodal carrier can be tricky.
-There are many intermodal transportation providers out there, but not all of them offer the same services or prices.
+There are many intermodal transportation providers out there, but not all offer the same services or prices.

 If you want to make sure that you choose the best one for your freight transport needs, then read on!

-In this article, we’ll discuss 4 types of intermodal freight transportation providers and what questions to ask before choosing one.
+In this article, we’ll discuss four types of intermodal freight transportation providers and what questions to ask before choosing one.